jareddonovan/creative-coding-showcase/DEV_NOTES.md

 # DEV NOTES

+## Troubleshooting SD cards notes

+* H1: Huey - in the spare rpi 4.
+Haven't tested.
+* H2: Huey - in the cabinet rpi 5.
+Works.
+* H3: Huey - in the cabinet - spare.
+Haven't tested.

+* D1: Dewey - in the spare rpi 4.
+Haven't tested.
+* D2: Dewey - in the cabinet - spare.
+Haven't tested.
+* D3: Dewey - in the cabinet rpi 5.
+Works.

+* L1: Louie - in the spare pi4.
+Haven't tested.
+* L2: Louie - not working.
+* L3: Louie - in the cabinet rpi5.
+Works.

 ## Raspberry pi 5 power button fix notes

 On the raspberry pi 5, there is a power button which should allow the user to